Jesus in Christianity

-Core teachings
+Key ideas

-Although Christian views of Jesus vary, it is possible to summarize the key elements of the beliefs shared by major Christian denominations by analyzing their catechetical or confessional texts.
-Christian views of Jesus are derived from various biblical sources, particularly from the canonical gospels and New Testament letters such as the Pauline epistles.
+Although Christian views of Jesus vary, it is possible to summarise the key elements of the beliefs shared by major Christian denominations by analysing their catechetical or confessional texts.
+Christian views of Jesus are derived from various biblical sources, particularly from the canonical gospels and New Testament letters such as the Paul epistles.
 Christians predominantly hold that these works are historically true.

 Those Christian groups or denominations which are committed to what are considered biblically orthodox Christianity nearly all agree that Jesus: